This time of year our family loves all the fun spring kids activities!

 16) Dust off the porch swing or patio furniture and snuggle up with your kids to read a good book.

 17) Gather loose change in a leftover baby bottle to give to a local crisis pregnancy center.

-18) Pick the kids up from school and take them to a park to play.
+18) Pick the kids up from school early and take them to a park to play.

 19) Go on an outdoor date with your husband (think walking around downtown, sitting outside at a restaurant, or a hike with a picnic).

 20) Leave a piece of Easter candy on your child’s pillow at bedtime (when they aren’t expecting it!).

 21) If you live where strawberries are in season, visit a “You Pick” field and plan an afternoon of picking (and eating) strawberries.

 22) Have your kids write their teacher (or another influential adult in their life) a thank you note.

 23) Visit another family you haven’t seen in a while (and bring a yummy dessert).

 25) Take each child out for a one-on-one date (even just for coffee or ice cream) to make them feel special.